microsoft/qio-samples/samples/traveling-salesman/README.md

 urlFragment: azure-quantum.traveling-salesman
 ---

-# Scheduling jobs with the Azure Quantum optimization service
+# Solving the traveling salesman problem with the Azure Quantum optimization service

 ## Introduction